In times like these… drink coffee. I’ve been drinking lots of coffee.

 You can use any types and combinations of fruit that’s in season.
 Think pears, rhubarb, blueberries, strawberries, apricots, raspberries, etc. Similarly, you can replace the macadamia nuts with slivered almonds instead.

-6 x Granny Smith apples, peeled and sliced
+4-6 x Granny Smith apples (depending on size), peeled and sliced

 2 x cups of frozen mixed berries